elyse502/AirBnB_clone/README.md

 2. _Joseph Kimuchu | [Github](https://github.com/KimuchuJr) | [Linkedin](https://www.linkedin.com/in/joseph-kimuchu-2a6031224/)._

 ## Acknowledgements 🤝
-All work contained in this project was completed as part of the curriculum for Alx-Holberton School.
+_All work contained in this project was completed as part of the curriculum for Alx-Holberton School.
 Alx-Holberton School is a Remote-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit [This link](https://www.alxafrica.com/).
+For more information_, visit [This link](https://www.alxafrica.com/).

 <p align="center">
 <h2 align="center"><img align="center" src="https://github.com/elyse502/AirBnB_clone/assets/125453474/ab3c1e01-2b98-47ae-96b7-37c07c85a2f1" alt="footer" width="150"  height="150"/></h2>